The evolution of work in the factory

 The Smart Button we developed with Voith is a great example:

-1. It is assignable to multiple actions, showing that a single control element can fulfill multiple functions.
+- It can be assigned several actions, showing that a single control element can fulfil multiple functions.

 Information Technology (IT) manages electronic data and supports business operations, while Operational Technology (OT) controls physical devices and processes in industrial settings.

-• Environment: IT operates in offices and data centers; OT in factories and plants.
+- Environment: IT operates in offices and data centres; OT in factories and plants.

-• Security: IT prioritizes data security; OT emphasizes operational continuity and safety.
+- Security: IT prioritises data security; OT emphasises operational continuity and safety.

 Minimum viable change through prototyping

 Treating organisational change like product development through prototyping reduces risk and enhances adaptability.
-Implementing small, pivotable changes ensures a user-centered, holistic approach, in contrast to the risks of rigid, comprehensive plans.
-Embrace a prototyping mindset to iterate and refine changes effectively, aligning them with user needs and organisational goals.
-By focusing on Minimum Viable Change, organisations can be agile and strategic, making significant improvements without overwhelming the system, ensuring progress without capsising the ship.
+Implementing small, pivotable changes ensures a user-centred, holistic approach, in contrast to the risks of rigid, comprehensive plans.
+By focusing on Minimum Viable Change, organisations can be agile and strategic, making significant improvements without overwhelming the system, ensuring progress without capsizing the ship.

 Instead of top-down directives, we prioritise understanding the real needs of our workforce through thorough research.
-For instance, for our client the craft company B&O Service, we conducted extensive field research with their technicians.
-By immersing ourselves in their daily routines and understanding their communication needs, we designed communications formats and workflows that truely support their work.
+For instance, for our client, the craft company B&O Service, we conducted extensive field research with their technicians.
+By immersing ourselves in their daily routines and understanding their communication needs, we designed communications formats and workflows that truly support their work.

 Empower change champions for broader acceptance